ujw0l/js-overlay/README.md

 For AJAX viewer
 overlay.createOverlay({
   ajaxUrl: 'String',(String, Url Where data to be sent and get reponse from )
-  ajaxData: Any,(Any, Data to be sent to server)
+  ajaxData: 'String',(String, Data to be sent to server)
   ajaxMethod: 'String': (String,  GET or POSt method, default GET )
   containerHt: Number, (Number, Modal height.Default 500)
   containerWd: Number, (Number, Modal Width.Default 650)